Danny02/confluent-cli/README.md

-# Confluent Platform CLI
+# Kafka CLI
-A CLI to start and manage Confluent Platform from command line.
+A CLI to start and manage Kafka from command line.

 ## Status